Namarta26/ML-Mid-Project/README.md

-# ML-Mid-Project

-Salary Prediction using Machine Learning:
+Salary Prediction using Machine Learning

-This project focuses on predicting salaries based on various factors such as experience, age, education, and job role using machine learning algorithms.

 Project Overview

-The goal of this project is to:

-Perform Exploratory Data Analysis (EDA)
-Preprocess data for machine learning
-Train multiple regression models
-Compare model performance
-Visualize results
+This project focuses on predicting employee salaries based on various features using Machine Learning techniques.
+The goal is to build a model that can accurately estimate salaries and analyze the factors that influence them.

+Objectives
+To preprocess and clean the dataset
+To perform exploratory data analysis (EDA)
+To train machine learning models for salary prediction To evaluate model performance
+To check and handle overfitting
-Dataset Features
+Dataset

-The dataset includes the following features:
+The dataset contains information such as:

-Age – Age of the employee
-Experience – Years of experience
-Education – Education level (Bachelors, Masters, PhD) Job Role – Position in the company
-Salary – Target variable
- Exploratory Data Analysis (EDA)

-The project includes:

-Dataset info and structure
-Statistical summary
-Missing value analysis
-Scatter plots:
-Experience vs Salary
-Age vs Salary
+Age
- Data Preprocessing
-Categorical features encoded using Label Encoding Features and target separated
-Dataset split into training and testing sets (80/20) Machine Learning Models

-Two regression algorithms are implemented:

-1. Linear Regression
-Simple baseline model
-Fast and interpretable
-2. Random Forest Regressor
-Ensemble model
-Handles non-linear relationships better
-Model Evaluation

-Models are evaluated using:

-MAE (Mean Absolute Error)
-MSE (Mean Squared Error)
-R² Score
-Visualization
-Scatter plots for feature relationships
-Line plots comparing:
-Actual vs Predicted values
+Education Level
+Job Role / Experience
+Working Hours / Other features

+(Update this section with your actual dataset details if different)

-Linear Regression vs Random Forest predictions Technologies Used
+Technologies Used

 Python
+Jupyter Notebook
+NumPy
 Pandas
-NumPy
-Matplotlib
+Matplotlib / Seaborn
 Scikit-learn

+Project Workflow

+1. Data Preprocessing
+Handling missing values
+Encoding categorical variables
+Feature scaling
+2. Exploratory Data Analysis (EDA)
+Data visualization
+Feature relationships
+Distribution analysis
+3. Model Training
+Splitting dataset into training and testing sets Applying algorithms such as:
+Linear Regression
+Decision Tree (if used)
+Other models (optional)
+4. Model Evaluation
+Accuracy / R² Score
+Mean Squared Error (MSE)
+Comparison of training vs testing performance
+5. Overfitting Check
+Comparing training and testing accuracy
+If training accuracy >> testing accuracy → overfitting Techniques used:
+Regularization (if applied)
+Simpler model selection

+Results

+The model predicts salary with reasonable accuracy Performance improves after preprocessing and feature selection Overfitting was checked by comparing training and testing scores

+ Project Structure
+Salary-Prediction/
+│
+├── ML_SalaryPredictionProject.ipynb
+├── dataset.csv
+├── README.md

 How to Run
 Clone the repository:
 git clone https://github.com/your-username/salary-prediction.git

-Install dependencies:

-pip install pandas numpy matplotlib scikit-learn

-Run the notebook:
+Navigate to the folder:
+cd salary-prediction
+Open Jupyter Notebook:

-jupyter notebook ML_SalaryPredictionProject.ipynb
+jupyter notebook
+Run all cells in the notebook

  Future Improvements

-Use more advanced models (XGBoost, Gradient Boosting) Hyperparameter tuning
+Use advanced models (Random Forest, XGBoost) Hyperparameter tuning
-Feature engineering
-Deploy as a web app
+Deploy model using Flask or Streamlit
+Improve dataset quality

  Author
-Namarta
+NAMARTA